Covid 19 coronavirus: Auckland to stay in lockdown at alert level 3 until Sunday night - Jacinda Ardern

 Covid-19 is now the world's reality and that reality was "hard to accept".

-Keeping as much normality as possible was the aim despite the grip of the global pandemic.

-"If anyone country knows how to bounce back, it is up.
-If it feels hard right now, that's because it is."
+"If anyone country knows how to bounce back, it is us.
+If it feels hard right now, that's because it is.

-"2020 has frankly been terrible.
-But we've been strong, we've been kind and we're doing really well."
+"In a world where 2020 has frankly been terrible, we are strong, we have been kind, and we are doing really well."

-Asked about not mandating the use of masks earlier, she said lessons had been learned as more information about Covid-19 came to light, and the Government moved with new evidence.

-"Because this is a larger outbreak than usual, we will see a bigger tail than usual."

 Ardern said enormous effort had gone into the past two weeks, with 100,000 tests in Auckland and 194,000 tests in total.